-Respect - you have the right to be treated with respect and we ask that you show this courtesy to others.
-We ask that you respect all policies and practices such as visiting hours, infection control measures, smoke-free zones and limitations on the use of mobile phones around medical equipment.
+Respect - the right to be treated with respect.
+We ask that you also show this courtesy to others and that you respect all policies and practices, such as visiting hours, infection control measures, smoke-free zones and limitations on the use of mobile phones around medical equipment.